 Technical and Vocational Education and Training: a promising sector

 Technical and vocational education has been recognized as a powerful tool for national development as well as for individual enhancement.
 Through the skills students would acquire by participating in the program, they become capable to engage themselves in the world of work, earn a decent living, and lead a quality life.
 However, this has not been so straight forward in many countries, particularly in developing countries like Nepal where the sector is yet to be able to contribute as expected.
 It is also true that despite weaknesses the sector has been growing fast in many countries, including Nepal.
-In order to further strengthen the sector, a felt need is to develop its human resource capability so that it could contribute with its full potential.
+In order to further strengthen the sector, a felt need is to develop its human resource capacity so that it could contribute to its full potential.
 Master in Technical and Vocational Education and Training (MTVET) in KUSOED is an effort towards this direction.

 - Address the human resource development needs of TVET

-- Prepare TVET system leaders, educators, planners
+- Prepare TVET system leaders, educators, planners, instructional designers

 - Attract young ones in TVET by linking it with socio-economic processes thereby providing promising career prospects nationally and internationally